sevenval/woodhack/README.md

 ## Setup

-* Github Page, public available at www.woodhack.de.
+* Github Page, public available at www.woodhack.de, delivered with https://wao.io.

 ## More